kits-ab/kits/README.md

-# www.kits.se
+# kits.se

-This project contains the source code and content for [www.kits.se](http://www.kits.se).
+This project contains the source code and content for [kits.se](https://kits.se).

 ### License